Data-Driven Inference, Reconstruction, and Observational Completeness of Quantum Devices: Introduction

 The second problem consists of understanding to which extent the correspondence between a measurement and its range can be inverted, that is, to what extent a measurement can be characterized if only its range is given.
 In this respect, in what follows, we show that the correspondence measurement-range is invertible, but only up to the action of a symmetry transformation leaving the state space of the system invariant.
 This is something to be expected when directly working in the space of outcome distributions, and we consider this to be a feature, rather than a limitation, of DDI.

 The third problem is to understand how an experimentalist, in complete control of their laboratory, can produce experimental data, which are rich enough to reconstruct, via DDI, the ``correct'' range of a measurement.
-That is, we want to understand whether, in order to recover the correct range by DDI, an infinite set of states needs to be prepared and sent through the measurement apparatus, or whether a finite set of states, and possibly the same ones for any measurements, suffice.
-This problem is analogous to the problem in quantum tomography to construct a set of standard apparatus that work whatever it is to be reconstructed.
+That is, we want to understand whether, in order to recover the correct range by DDI, an infinite set of states needs to be prepared and sent through the measurement apparatus, or whether a finite set of states, and possibly the same ones for any measurements, suffice (we remark that, in contrast to the data analysis of quantum measurement tomography, DDI does not require the knowledge of such states).
+This problem is analogous to the problem in quantum tomography to construct a standard apparatus that work whatever it is to be reconstructed.
 As the problem in quantum tomography is solved by informationally complete apparatus, the analogous problem in DDI reconstruction is solved by what we call \textit{observationally complete} (OC) apparatus.
 More precisely, OC sets of states are sets whose image contains the same statistical information as the entire range.
+Of course, since DDI does not rely on the knowledge of the states, it is not possible for DDI to certify whether the states fed into the measurement were OC.

 We show that the property of observational completeness is strictly stronger than informational completeness, thus constituting a new ``Bureau of Standards'' in terms of DDI reconstruction.
 To this aim we show that, for systems with (hyper)-spherical state space such as the classical and quantum bits, the only observationally complete simplex is the regular simplex, that is, the \textit{symmetric} informationally complete (SIC) one~\cite{doi:10.1063/1.1737053, zauner2011grundzuge, fuchs2017sic,RevModPhys.85.1693, mermin2014physics, doi:10.1119/1.4874855}.
 Data-driven inference and reconstruction, hence, naturally lead to the notion of SIC apparatus \textit{ by looking only at the set of outcome distributions}, thus providing a completely new viewpoint on the discussion about SIC apparatus and their ``natural occurrence'' in quantum theory.